 In 2015, it became the first company to offer a regulated crypto exchange in the United States.
 Its customer base has increased tremendously to reach over 35 million worldwide, with over $220 billion worth of trades executed on the exchange.

 Coinbase is a registered and fully regulated company based in the US.
 The exchange is one of the few that seek regulatory approval in every jurisdiction it operates.
 The platform holds several licenses, including the Money Services Business seal from FinCEN.
-It is also registered in several US states, holding money transmitter licenses including the BitLicense from the New York State Department of Financial Services.
+It is also registered in several US states, holding money transmitter licences, including the BitLicense from the New York State Department of Financial Services.

 It complies with the Bank Secrecy Act that sees its demand for KYC and AML compliance from its users.
 It also adheres to consumer protection laws like the USA Patriot Act that ensure that the exchange and its customer base comply with all applicable laws.